honkit/honkit/docs/languages.md

 # Multi-Languages

-GitHon supports building books written in multiple languages.
-Each language should be a sub-directory following the normal GitHon format, and a file named `LANGS.md` should be present at the root of the repository with the following format:
+HonKit supports building books written in multiple languages.
+Each language should be a sub-directory following the normal HonKit format, and a file named `LANGS.md` should be present at the root of the repository with the following format:

 ```markdown
 # Languages